 Variable-rate loans, on the other hand, have an interest rate that changes periodically.
 Every time the rate changes, your minimum loan payment increases or decreases according to the rate change.

-Both variable-rate and fixed-rate consolidation loans are available whether you negotiate a debt consolidation loan yourself or you use the services of an experienced credit counselling service.
+Both variable-rate and fixed-rate consolidation loans are available whether you negotiate a debt consolidation loan yourself.

 Debt Consolidation Loan Types